jrziviani/amps/Readme.md

 **IMPORTANT**: It's not even finished yet, so don't use it for anything important.

-Volt offers a simple and small text-based template language for general purposes.
+Amps offers a simple and small text-based template language for general purposes.
 It's inspired by [Jinja2](http://jinja.pocoo.org) - but light-years away from the quality achieved by Jinja2.

 What it does
 ------------

-Given a template file and an user data, Volt will use that user data to create a result file based on the template file.
+Given a template file and an user data, Amps will use that user data to create a result file based on the template file.

 A basic template looks like: